manojbhargavan/algorithms-and-data-structures/bigo/Rules.md

----
-layout: post
-title: "Steps to Derive Time Complexity - Take 2"
+# Steps to Derive Time Complexity - Take 2
-categories: bigo
----

 We can look at deriving time complexity using the following four rules as well just to make sure we understand how this works.
 Let us look at the four rules.